IjzerenHein/firestorter/docs/api/GeoFunctions.md

 <a name="metersToLatitudeDegrees"></a>

 ## metersToLatitudeDegrees(distance) ⇒
-<p>Calculates the number of degrees for a given latitude span in meters.</p>
+<p>Calculates the number of latitude degrees over a given distance.</p>

 **Kind**: global function
 **Returns**: <p>The number of degrees the distance corresponds to.</p>